Grizzelbee/ioBroker.wireguard/README.md

 ## How it works
 * info.connection of the adapter is used to indicate that at least one WireGuard interface is online and reported by `wg show all`.
 If no Wireguard interface is online - nothing is reported.
 In that case an error gets logged and the adapters traffic light turns yellow.
 * This adapter opens an ssh shell on every configured host, executes the `wg show all dump` command, drops the shell and parses the result.
-* Since every public key is unique, the adapter uses them to translate the public key into user-friendly readable and recognisable names.
+* Since every public key is unique, the adapter uses them to translate the public key into user-friendly, readable and recognisable names.
 * WireGuard unfortunately doesn't provide the "connected" state by itself.
 It only provides the last handshake information.
-This adapter calculates the connected state that way, that it assumes a peer is connected when the last handshake is received less than 130 seconds before.
-This is because handshakes usually occur every 120 seconds.
+Since handshakes usually occur every 120 seconds - this adapter calculates the connected state that way, that it assumes a peer is connected when the last handshake is received less than 130 seconds before.

 ## DANGER!
 Keep your eyes and your mind open!
 Since the `wg` command (which is executed to grab the state of WireGuard) requires permissions near to `root` (admin privileges), think well of what you are doing here and how you configure the user you place in config.